obsproject/obs-studio/docs/sphinx/reference-properties.rst

    Adds a string to a string list.

+   :param    name: Localized name shown to user
+   :param    val:  The actual string value stored and will be returned by :c:func:`obs_data_get_string`
+   :returns: The index of the list item.

 ---------------------

 .. function:: size_t obs_property_list_add_int(obs_property_t *p, const char *name, long long val)

    Adds an integer to a integer list.

+   :param    name: Localized name shown to user
+   :param    val:  The actual int value stored and will be returned by :c:func:`obs_data_get_int`
+   :returns: The index of the list item.

 ---------------------